informalsystems/quint/doc/lang.md

 There is probably some history behind `EXTENDS`, anonymous `INSTANCE`, and `LOCAL INSTANCE` in TLA+.
 A yet another use of `EXTENDS` in TLA+ is to define the module `Integers` that extends the operators of the module `Naturals`.
-TNT does not have this issue, as integers are simply built-in in the language.
-We do not have the bearing of history in TNT and thus we can simplify namespaces and instances.
+Quint does not have this issue, as integers are simply built-in in the language.
+We do not have the bearing of history in Quint and thus we can simplify namespaces and instances.

 [UFCS]: https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax